Menu

 What are the different types of charging?

-There are currently three “speeds” of charging, defined by ranges of kW; slow, fast and rapid.
-The rapid category can be split into “ultra rapid” and rapid.
+There are currently different “speeds” of charging, defined by ranges of kW.

-Slow charge point units (up to 3.7 kW) are best used for overnight charging and can take up to 16 hours to charge from empty to 80% charge of a 60kWh battery.
-Many home chargers will be slow chargers, as they can be plugged in overnight.
+Standard charge point units (3.7 kW to less than 8 kW) are best used for overnight charging and can take between 6 – 12 hours to charge from empty to full charge.
+Some home chargers will be around 7kW.

-Fast charge point units (8kW to 49kW) are found in car parks, on street and workplace charging.
-They they take 2–7 hours for a pure-EV to charge fully depending on the battery size of the car.
+Fast charge point units (8kW to 49kW) can be found in car parks, on street and workplace charging as they take 2–7 hours for a pure-EV to charge fully depending on the battery size of the car.
+Some home chargers will be around 11kW.

-Rapid charge point units (50kW – 149kW) and Ultra rapid units (Over 150kW) are the quickest way to recharge a vehicle, typically recharging a vehicle to 80% in around 30 minutes.
-However, rapid charge points are expensive to install and thus expensive to use, they are DC only and they cannot be installed at home.
-They are only compatible with EVs that have rapid charging capability but they’re a great way to top up during long journeys.
-Typically found in motorway services car parks, petrol stations, larger shopping centres and supermarkets.
-Some pubs, restaurants and short stay destinations in Swindon have installed rapid chargers in their car parks.
+Rapid charge point units (50kW – 149kW) and Ultra rapid units (150 kW and over) are the quickest way to recharge a vehicle, typically recharging a vehicle to 80% in around 30 minutes.
+However, rapid charge points are expensive to install and use, but they’re a great way to top up during long journeys.
+Typically found in motorway service car parks, petrol stations, larger shopping centres and supermarkets.

 It is important for Swindon’s charge point network to have a mix of charging speeds, available to meet the needs of different user groups.